 What’s your favorite thing to do on Lady Bird Lake?

-Disclosure: Congress Avenue Kayaks has been a long-time sponsor of The Austinot.
+Disclosure: As of the publication of this article, Congress Avenue Kayaks had been a long-time sponsor of The Austinot.